ivanbosch/City_Engine_Game/README.md

 4. Clone the repository
 5. Extract the file to desired location
 6. On VSC go to >File >Open Folder >Select the repository
-7. Open any java file contained in the src folder
-8. Build the project and it will use the CityEngine.jar thanks to the .vscode folder
+7. Build the project and it will use the CityEngine.jar thanks to the .vscode folder